 PA Governor’s Residence

-With more than 20 years in the culinary field, Barry Crumlich joined the staff at the Pennsylvania Governor’s Residence in March of 2002 as Executive Chef.
+Barry Crumlich joined the staff at the Pennsylvania Governor’s Residence in March of 2002 as Executive Chef.
 He previously was employed for ten years at the West Shore Country Club, and spent a few years working and apprenticing at Central Pennsylvania’s finer restaurants.
 Chef Crumlich is a graduate of the Culinary Arts Program of the Mount Joy Vocational School and has completed numerous courses at the Culinary Institute of America.
-Throughout his 22 career, he has conducted many cooking demonstrations, judged food competitions, and volunteered his time working with elementary school students teaching the art of gingerbread house building.

 Value Stream Manager, East Coast Fresh Cuts

-significant experience in the foodservice industry, starting as a bus boy and transition- ing to a number of restaurants in the downtown Baltimore area by age 21.
-During his 10 years at the Cheesecake Factory, Plona held multiple positions within the restaurant.
-Shortly after obtaining a position in the kitchen, he was promoted to Senior II Kitchen Manager, where he mentored for other managers, became the regional Spanish-speaking hiring manager, and the New Restaurant Opening Specialist.
-He served as a travelling support manager to help improve underper- forming restaurants and conducted operational and financial analyses of different restaurant operations along the East Coast.
+Jason Plona worked for the Cheesecake Factory in numerous capacities for a decade.
+He served as a travelling support manager to help improve underperforming restaurants and conducted operational and financial analyses of different restaurant operations along the east coast.
 After Cheesecake Factory, he served as the Assistant Executive Chef at Founding Farms in Washington, D.C; he also aided in the recruitment and opening of their Potomac location.
-Today, Plona is a Value Stream Manager at East Coast Fresh Cuts.
+He now is the Value Stream Manager at East Coast Fresh Cuts.

-Chef Kasey Kirk has been with Centerplate Corporation formally known as Boston Culinary Group since September of 2009 and was with Milestone Hospitality since early 1992.
-During his time with Centerplate he has worked with the governor’s and mayor’s inaugural balls, the first annual Sturgis’ Road Show, and the PA Preferred® Reception.
-Chef Kirk has received several awards and accolades from the South Central Taste for the previous seven years; including “Stick to your Ribs; The Chili Cook-off was grand champion for four years in a row; Share our Strength, Chocolate Festival.
-He has cooked for celebrities such as Chipper Jones of the Atlantic Braves, Archie and Eli Manning, Michael Waldell, the “Bone Collector”, Ted Nugent, Joe Paterno, Governor Tom Corbett, and Harrisburg Mayor Linda Thompson, among others.
-He has been hon- ored by Pennsylvania Secretary of Agriculture Russell Redding in 2010 and Secretary
+Chef Kasey Kirk has been with Centerplate Corporation, formally Boston Culinary Group since September, 2009.
+During his time with Centerplate, he has worked with the Governor’s and Mayor’s inaugural balls, the first annual Sturgis’ Road Show, and the PA Preferred® Reception.
+Chef Kirk’s awards from the South Central Taste; include “Stick to your Ribs; The Chili Cook-off (grand champion for four years in a row); Share our Strength, Chocolate Festival.

 District Sales Manager and Product Trainer for BSH Home Appliances